NVSL/cfiddle/docs/source/configuration.rst

 Limiting Configuration Scope
 ****************************

 CFiddle maintains a stack of configuration environments.

-This lets you limit the impact of a configuration change using :code:`with` statement.
+You can limit the impact of a configuration change by using a :code:`with` statement an :func:`cfiddle_config`.
+It pushes a copy of the current configuration onto the stack and pops it off at the end of the :code:`with`.

 .. autofunction:: cfiddle.cfiddle_config

+You can also set parmeters in the current configuration with :func:`set_config` and query the current configuration with :func:`get_config`.

+.. autofunction:: cfiddle.config.set_config

+.. autofunction:: cfiddle.config.get_config

 Controlling the Code's Execution Environment
 ********************************************

-You can control the execution environment for the code using the ``run_options`` paremeter to :function:`run`.
+You can control the execution environment for the code using the ``run_options`` paremeter to :func:`run`.
 It takes a dictionary that's passed to an implementation of :class:`RunOptionManager` specified by the ``RunOptionManager_type`` configuration option.